 Self-service cutlery and condiments

-Food businesses should limit any unnecessary shared surface touching to avoid the risk of contamination.
+Food businesses should limit any unnecessary touching of objects and surfaces to avoid the risk of contamination.

-Self-service areas like buffets, accommodation breakfast bars and aviation club lounges should be well supervised and require the customer to use hand sanitiser pre-commencement of service.
+Self-service areas like buffets, accommodation breakfast bars and, aviation club lounges should be well supervised and require the customer to use hand sanitiser pre commencement of service.
 Areas should be regularly monitored and cleaning protocols adhered to.

 In certain situations, a physical barrier such as widening the counter can be used to help maintain physical distance between people.

-The risk of transmission of coronavirus (COVID-19) when handling waste is low.
+The risk of transmission of COVID-19 when handling waste is low.
 Normal collection of waste for households, retail and other businesses continues.

-When managing waste, good hygiene practices should be followed:
+When managing waste, the following hygiene practices should be followed:

-- Hands should be washed with soap and running water or rubbed with an alcohol-based hand rub immediately after handling these items.
+- Hands should be washed with soap and running water or rubbed with an alcohol based solution immediately after handling these items.

 Takeaway and delivery service

-You will, however, need to ensure your food business complies with the requirements of the Australia New Zealand Food Standards Code, including:
+You need to ensure your food business complies with the requirements of the Australia New Zealand Food Standards Code, including:

 - ensuring appropriate packaging is used for takeaway